Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

 We now discuss the accessibility of parameter space with finite Chern numbers.
-As shown in Fig.~(2), the optimal $\phi$ is near $\pi/3$ and $\pi$, and a large magnetic energy $\epsilon_B$ at the order of $V_0$ is desired.
-Note that the magnitude of $\epsilon_B=\frac{\hbar eB_0}{4m^*}\sim 0.05 B_0$ meV/T with $m^*=0.6m_0$ is determined by the strength of pseudo-magnetic fields $B_0$.
-Considering $B_0$ is order of tens of T \cite{Falko2020}, the magnetic energy $\epsilon_B$ is estimated to be several meV.
-As shown in Fig.~(2), this $\epsilon_B$ is certainly sufficient to drive the system to be topological for $\phi$ near $\pi/3$ and $\pi$, while for $\phi$ far from these regions, it would depend on the magnitude of $V_0$.
+As shown in Fig.~\ref{fig:fig2}, the optimal $\phi$ is near $\pi/3$ and $\pi$, and a large magnetic energy $\epsilon_B$ at the order of $V_0$ is desired.
+Note that the magnitude of $\epsilon_B=\frac{\hbar eB_0}{4m^*}\sim 0.05 B_0$ meV/T is determined by the strength of pseudo-magnetic fields $B_0$.
+Considering a $B_0$ of tens of T, the magnetic energy $\epsilon_B$ is estimated to be several meV which is achievable in heterobilayer TMDs and other moir\'e materials \cite{Falko2020}.
+As shown in Fig.~~\ref{fig:fig2}, this $\epsilon_B$ is certainly sufficient to drive the system to be topological for $\phi$ near $\pi/3$ and $\pi$, while for $\phi$ far from these regions, it would depend on the magnitude of $V_0$.
 A large $V_0$ would tend to make the system trivial since it would enhance the trivial energy gap between moir\'e bands.
-In the case of a large $V_0$ (tens of meVs), the topological region may still be achievable through a displacement field \cite{Faitalk}, because the displacement field effectively tunes the interlayer tunneling so that $V_0$ could be effectively changed.
+In the case of a large $V_0$ (tens of meVs), the topological region may still be achievable through a displacement field \cite{Fai2021}, because the displacement field effectively tunes the interlayer tunneling so that $V_0$ could be effectively changed.

-{\emph {Valley polarized quantum anomalous Hall states at half-filling $\nu=1$.}}---After demonstrating the formation of moir\'e Chern bands in moir\'e TMD heterobilayer with lattice relaxation, we now study the resulting global topological phases, as schematically depicted in Fig.~\ref{fig:fig3}a.
+{\emph {valley-polarized quantum anomalous Hall states at half-filling $\nu=1$.}}---After demonstrating the formation of Chern bands in moir\'e TMD heterobilayers with periodic pseudo-magnetic fields, we now study the interaction induced topological phases, as schematically depicted in Fig.~\ref{fig:fig3}(a).
 We consider the case where the Chern number $C=\pm1$ at the $\pm K$ valley.
-Due to the spin-valley locking, the moir\'e TMD heterobilayer is a quantum valley Hall insulating phase at the full-filling $\nu=2$, where the chemical potential locates at the in-gap of two topmost moir\'e bands (see Fig.~\ref{fig:fig3}a).
-When the chemical potential is tuned at half-filling $\nu=1$, as we will demonstrate later, the Coulomb interaction could lift the valley degeneracy.
-In this case, a net single Chern band is filled and the moir\'e TMD heterobilayer would thus behave as a valley polarized quantum anomalous Hall insulator.
-This is consistent with the very recent observation of an $h/e^2$ quantized Hall resistance in moir\'e TMD heterobilayer \cite{Faitalk}.
+Due to the spin-valley locking, the moir\'e TMD heterobilayer is a quantum valley Hall insulating phase at the full-filling $\nu=2$ (see Fig.~\ref{fig:fig3}(a)).
+When the chemical potential is tuned to half-filling $\nu=1$, as we will demonstrate later, the Coulomb interaction could lift the valley degeneracy and thus gives rise to a valley-polarized quantum anomalous Hall insulator.